peterhinch/micropython-filters/README.md

 function includes scaling by performing an arithmetic right shift on the result of each multiplication.
 This can be in the range of 0-31 bits, although 20 bits is a typical maximum.
-Doubtless there is an analytical way to determine the optimum scaling.
-Alas I don't know it.
-In my `lpf.py` example I apply a scaling of 16 bits to preserve the 12 bit resolution of the ADC then scale the result in Python to match the DAC.
+For an analytical way to determine the minimum scaling required to prevent overflow see Appendix 1.
+The `lpf.py` example applies a scaling of 16 bits to preserve the 12 bit resolution of the ADC which is then scaled in Python to match the DAC.

 ## Solutions